Following the release of the qEV1 in mid-October 2021, we share answers to questions you may have.

 Two reasons: as explained above, the qEV1 has been optimised for a 1mL loading volume, whereas the qEVoriginal is for 0.5 mL.
 Also, the qEV1 uses a novel agarose resin which provides better separation than our existing Legacy columns.

-Gen 2 columns are built with a novel, proprietary agarose resin.
+Gen 2 columns are built with an agarose resin.
 It performs a lot better than the resin used in our existing Legacy columns.
 The qEV1 joins the novel Gen 2 qEV range, alongside the Gen 2 versions of the qEVoriginal.